StoneOrbits/VortexEngine/docs/randomizer_menu.md

 4. **Generate a New Mode**: Short click to randomize as many times as you like
 5. **Save and Exit**: Long click to save the mode and exit.

+## Auto Randomization

+While cycling through random modes in the randomizer menu, perform three consecutive short clicks to enable _Auto Cycle_ and automatically generate new modes every few seconds.
+Short click to stop cycling.

 ## Advanced Randomization

-The randomizer offers an _advanced_ mode, see [Advanced Menus](advanced_menus.html) to enable this feature.
+See [Advanced Menus](advanced_menus.html) to enable this feature.

-With the advanced randomizer, after picking which leds to randomize, you may choose to randomize specificly:
+With the _advanced randomizer_, after selecting the led group to randomize, you may choose:

- - **Rainbow Ribbon**: Colorset only
+ - **Rainbow Ribbon**: Randomize Colorset only
- - **White Strobe**: Pattern only
+ - **White Strobe**: Randomize Pattern only
- - **Rainbow Strobe**: Both pattern and colorset
+ - **Rainbow Strobe**: Randomize both pattern & colorset

-After selecting this, the randomizer will behave the exact same except for which part it randomizes.
+Other than this extra option the _advanced randomizer_ will behave the exact same as the basic randomizer.

-## Auto Randomization

-Activate Auto Cycle mode with three consecutive short clicks to automatically generate new modes every few seconds.
-Click to turn off.